Snowsmihoyo/DSD_project/Interface documentation.md

 ### 4.def get_train_time(train_file):

 This function predicts the time to train.The input is the size of the training file and the output is the estimated time to train in seconds

+### 5.def get_pregress(uid,train_file):

+This function show the preson data Collection progress,uid represents the user id, and train_file represents the specialization data for this user（In csv format).

+Returns a six-tuple representing the collection progress of each tag